saburzaan/positivus/README.md

 # Pozitivus

-Адаптивный лендинг, созданный с использованием HTML и SCSS по методологии БЭМ.
+Responsive landing page built with HTML and SCSS using the BEM methodology.